cloudfoundry/bosh-softlayer-cpi-release/docs/recover_missing_vm.md

     update instances set vm_cid='12345678' where job='nats' and index=0;
     update instances set agent_id='1234abcd-12ab-34cd-56ef-123456abcdef' where job='nats' and index=0;
     ```
-    The `vm_cid` can be got from Softlayer Portal address such as https://control.softlayer.com/devices/details/12345678/virtualGuest
+    The `vm_cid` can be got from Softlayer Portal address such as `12345678` in https://control.softlayer.com/devices/details/12345678/virtualGuest

     The `agent_id` can be got from `/var/vcap/bosh/user_data.json` on the failing vm.